harshprakholiya/CoderZHub/README.md

 ## License

 You are allowed to use this code for learning purposes only.
-If you modify or change the code to create your application, you must mention [@your_username] as the original author.
+If you modify or change the code to create your application, you must mention @harshprakholiya as the original author.
  CoderZHub

 Welcome to CoderZHub, a community-driven platform where developers can ask and answer programming questions.
 This project is developed by Harsh Rakholiya.